 The standard menu (3 vertical dots) lets you reset the Camera Assistant.

-Whenever you feel you mess up the options, you can tap the menu key and then tap Reset Camera Assistant settings, as shown in the screenshot below.
+Whenever you feel you messed up the options, you can tap the menu key and then tap Reset Camera Assistant settings, as shown in the screenshot below.

 This will only reset Camera Assistant and will not affect any other camera settings or your photos/videos.